gugafer/cloudcerts/aws/aws_certified_developer_associate.md

 CI/CD = Continuous Integration / Continuous Deployment

-Lets you automate deployment and some aspects of testing, allowing frequent small changes to software to be tested and deployed very frequently into production.
+CI/CD lets you automate deployment and some aspects of testing, allowing frequent small changes to software to be tested and deployed very frequently into production.

 "CD" can mean:

 - Continuous Delivery
 - Continuous Deployment